DevExpress/devextreme-documentation/concepts/80 Troubleshooting/45 Component Content is not Scrollable/10 The Page is Scrollable, the Component is Not.md

 ![DataGrid in Popup with a native scrollbar](/images/Troubleshooting/scrolling-grid-in-popup-native-scrolling.gif)

-If all the conditions are met, to resolve the issue, limit the component's height.
+To resolve the issue, limit the component's height.
 For example, set a fixed height either for the component or for one of its parent elements.